• Home

 by Dannelle

 Are you planning to teach Homeschool?
-These are the favorites for Math curriculum if you are thinking about how you could possibly get started.
+These are the favorites for the Math curriculum if you are thinking about how you could possibly get started.
 These top books are the best way to start making your lesson plans.
 Check out our Homeschool Math Favorites.
 Horizons Math 2 - Workbooks 1 & 2 Horizons 2nd Grade Math Student Book 1 contains fun, entertaining lessons that include: counting and writing numbers by 1s to 100-999; using tally marks; recognizing ordinal numbers to 100, less than, greater than, or equal to; adding and subtraction up to four-digit numbers; and understanding inches, centimeters, linear and English weight equivalents.
 This full-color student workbook contains lessons 180 and perforated pages for easy removal.
-Horizons 2nd Grade Math Student Book 2 contains easy-to-teach, fun-to-learn lessons that cover: counting money; reviewing geometric shapes and colors; working simple word problems; understanding Fahrenheit temperature; recognizing area, perimeter, and volume; … [Read more...]
+Horizons 2nd Grade Math Student Book 2 contains easy-to-teach, fun-to-learn lessons that cover: counting money; reviewing geometric shapes and colors; working simple word problems; understanding Fahrenheit temperature; recognizing area, … [Read more...]

 Filed Under: Math Tagged With: homeschool, math